 Lung cancer treatment depends on several factors, including the type and stage of the lung cancer and your overall health.

-be combined with surgery, chemotherapy or both depending upon the circumstances.
+Radiation is a high-energy X-ray that can be used to treat lung cancer noninvasively.
+It passes through the chest to treat lung cancer and can be combined with surgery, chemotherapy or both depending upon the circumstances.
 Radiation therapy works within cancer cells by damaging their ability to multiply.
 When these cells die, the body naturally eliminates them.

 In early-stage lung cancer, surgery has been the standard.
 However, in patients medically not able to tolerate surgery, focused radiation, called stereotactic body radiation therapy, is a good treatment option.
 For large tumors or those involving lymph nodes, radiation (often combined with chemotherapy) may replace surgery as the main treatment.
 For more advanced cancers, your doctors may recommend radiation to manage symptoms such as cough, shortness of breath or pain.